 “The determination of the time that should be required to perform the entire series as routed, making allowance for all factors concerned.”

 The third step ensures that operations are done successfully and everything is loaded on the software.
-Dispatching includes the release of orders, in accordance with the scheduled charts.
+Dispatching includes the release of orders, following the scheduled charts.

 Here are the points that encapsulate “Dispatching”

-- Issue of materials or fixtures that are important for the production
+- Issue materials or fixtures that are important for the production

-- Issue of orders or drawings for initiating the work
+- Issue orders or drawings for initiating the work

 - Maintain the records from start to end